ClemensX/ShadedPath12/README.md

 * 0.0 - port / test / implement DX12 features.
 Expect drastic changes at any time.
 Will have very limited use to look at and may not even compile.

 # Installation
-clone https://github.com/ClemensX/ShadedPath12.git to local folder, e.g. F:\dev\dx12test
+clone or download the master branch from https://github.com/ClemensX/ShadedPath12.git to local folder, e.g. F:\dev\dx12test you will now have a sub folder ShadedPath12, this is where all my code is located.
+Download the data.zip file from the latest release on GitHub and extract to that folder.
-you will now have a sub folder ShadedPath12, this is where all my code is located.
+F:\dev\dx12test\ShadedPath now has these subfolders: data, tools and (another) ShadedPath12.

-You need to copy / extract the Oculus SDK 1.3 to the same parent folder, so that you have the OculusSDK folder directly below dx12test, next to ShadedPath12
+You need to copy / extract the Oculus SDK 1.10.1 to the same parent folder, so that you have the OculusSDK folder directly below dx12test, next to ShadedPath12.
-Now start the solution file F:\dev\dx12test\ShadedPath12\ShadedPath12\ShadedPath12.sln
+There are some batch files to directly start some of the more intersting demos in folder ShadedPath/tools.

-If you now compile/run the sample will run only in a window.
-To render to the Rift, go to the configuration properties/Debugging/Command Arguments and add -vr
+To use in Visual Studio C++ start the solution file F:\dev\dx12test\ShadedPath12\ShadedPath12\ShadedPath12.sln

-Running Sample1 now should give you lots of lines to see inside the rift.
+See below for command line switches.
+Use them in VC++ via right click on project, choose Properties then: Configuration Properties/Debugging/Command Arguments.
+Here you can use all the switches described.

 # Command Line Switches
 * **-app=Name** Select which app to start (see list below).